neondatabase/website/content/docs/reference/glossary.md

 ### Project storage

-A billing metric that measures the data and data history stored in your Neon projects.
+A billing metric that measures the data and history stored in your Neon projects.
 See [Project storage](/docs/introduction/billing#project-storage).

 ### Proxy